 The best thing about having a pet is unquestionably the endless amount of joy it gives you.
-Ask any pet owner and they’ll immediately tell you their animals are the loves of their lives and/or their best friends.
-(Plus, science proves the feeling is 100 percent mutual.)
-Which is why getting a pet tattoo in homage to your dog, cat, or whatever is a pretty common practice.
+Ask any pet owner and they’ll immediately tell you their animals are the loves of their lives and/or their best friends (plus, science proves that feeling is 100 percent mutual) which is why getting a pet tattoo in homage to your dog, cat, or whatever animal you love most is a pretty common practice.

 “I think it’s the unconditional love,” says Brooklyn-based tattoo artist Erika Vendett of the popularity of the pet tattoo.
 “When we think of our pets generally all we can think of is happiness—so getting a permanent picture of them on our bodies is just a constant reminder and beacon of happiness.”

 And what pet owner wouldn’t want to honor their fur baby?
 (Or fur babies.
 The more pets the merrier, TBH.)
 At the very least it’s worth considering.
 Scroll through these 13 different takes on the pet tattoo for inspiration and ideas for your own future piece.

 It’s no surprise Vendett frequently gets requests for a pet tattoo if you consider her portfolio.
 “My first tattoo ever was actually a pet portrait,” she says.
 “It was for a probably far-too-trusting friend at the time and it was her cat.”
 And today Vendett still loves the subject matter.
 “You just can’t be mad when your job involves staring at a photo of a happy fur baby for hours on end.”

 These two felines fit perfectly inside of this fine line frame.
 Plus, the box’s rectangular shape provides for ample negative space, giving balance and simplicity to an otherwise complex and detailed design.

 3. This extremely cool chihuahua